 - According to the FCC, 11 percent of drivers ages 18-20 who were involved in non-fatal car accidents admitted they were texting at the time of their accidents.

 The California Office of Traffic Safety reports that a whopping 80 percent of all vehicle accidents in the state involve some sort of driver inattention, be it texting, talking on a cell phone or other distracting activities.
-Under a new law that went into effect January 1, 2017, California drivers are banned from operating or even holding their cell phones for any purpose, unless it is mounted to the windshield or dashboard.
+Under a new law that went into effect on January 1, 2017, California drivers are banned from operating or even holding their cell phones for any purpose unless it is mounted to the windshield or dashboard.
 Only time will tell if this legislation will help reduce the number of traffic injuries and deaths.

 Injured by a texting driver in Los Angeles?